 Results from this procedure can be immediately apparent and are often very natural looking.
 Facial fat transfer procedures offer results that are simply not possible with conventional, subtractive surgical techniques alone.
 This procedure requires specific training and the use of specialized surgical instruments, as well as patience and attention to detail on the part of the physician.
 When performed properly, permanent improvements to facial appearance are possible.

 Request more information about facial fat transfer today.
-Call (973) 777-3711 or contact Prevention Clinics online.
+Call (973) 777-3711 or contact Dr. Maged Boutros online.

 Clifton, NJ 07013